edwin-19/LayoutLm-Deployment/README.md

 NOTES:
 - Please follow the structure as such
 - The model name must be "model" and whatever format specified
-- If you have a new version please add the number
+- If you have a new version please add the number specifying that version
 ```bash
 deployment/
 └── layoutlm_onnx